AZthemute/Omori-Dialogue-Generator/README.md

     * If you want a character's dialogue sprite to appear, enable the character checkbox and upload an image.
 You can find images from online, the supporter pack, or from the game files if you know how.
-    * For best results, use an image that is 1080 pixels tall.
     * Dialogue is a little harder, however!
 Ensure that you press enter if your dialogue takes up more than one line to allow it to render properly (unless you like squished text).